BP-Tracker/bp-tracker-particle/README.md

 #### Serial Monitor

-Prints cloud events published to the devcie on the command line via usb.
+Prints events published to the device on the command line via serial usb.

 ```sh
 cd tools/nodejs